rishispeets/dev-env/README.md

 Docker Dev Env
 ======
 This is the Docker environment that I use for remote development.
-When using remote instances, setting up dotfiles is too time-consuming.
-Using Docker and the cloud makes my development environment extremely portable.

 ## Tip